FraunhoferIAO/Image-Bot/doc/UserManual.md

 ## 5. Close the Image-Bot

-In your "ImageBot.ipynb" in the browser click on *File > Close and Halt*, when you are done.
+In your "ImageBot.ipynb" in the browser click on *File > Close and Halt* or *File > Shutdown*, when you are done.
 Close the Browser Tab or Window in which the Image-Bot was shown.
 Return to your (anaconda) terminal.
 Hit Ctrl+C here to stop the Image-Bot.
 Afterwards type:

 ```
 conda deactivate